joedf/stahky/README.md

   - You should edit the shortcut's icon before pinning it.
   - Once pinned, you can delete the shortcut file.
 - Appearance settings -> Edit stahky.ini
+- You can have stahky shortcuts within your folder for custom submenus.
+Stahky-licious!

 ## Screenshot
 ![screenshot1](res/screenshots/s1.png)